operard/airagdemo/using_internal_llama3_db23ai.md

 ## AI RAG in a BOX Deployment Using LLAMA3 Engine in PODMAN

-1. If you must install podman in your MAC OSX M1, Click the next link:
+1. If you must install podman in your MAC OSX INTEL, Click the next link:

     [Deploy Podman in your MAC](./install_podman_macosx.md)